SolarArbiter/solarforecastarbiter-core/solarforecastarbiter/reports/templates/template.md

 {{ script_metrics | safe }}
 {{ '{%' }} endraw {{ '%}' }}

-Metrics are displayed in tables and figures below for one or more time periods. **(TODO)** Metrics may be downloaded in csv format.
+Metrics are displayed in tables and figures below for one or more time periods.
+Metrics may be downloaded in csv format.

 ### Total analysis period